How to Have a Vegan Feminist Period

 Snacks

-While I’m dealing with PMS, I love chips, chocolate, and ice cream.
-During my period, I only want veggie-sushi, fruit, and iced water.
+While I’m dealing with PMS, I love chips and chocolate.
+During my period, I only want fruit and iced water.
 When my husband runs out to get me my snacks, here’s what I tell him to pick up.

 Chocolate